mrijken/checks/README.md

 ]
 ```

-With the next command you can check which fix are needed to make your system compliant
+With the next command you can check which fixes are needed to make your system compliant
 (with 0, 1 or 2 verbose options):

 ```shell